 A desire to work hard for her clients is second nature for attorney Angela Elliott Frazier.
 Inspired by her father, Senator Dick Elliott, who spent 30 years in the state legislature and never missed a day of the session, Angela learned the value of hard work.

-“I’m lucky to have parents who are great role models,” Frazier said.
+“I was lucky to have parents who were great role models,” Frazier said.
 “Their value system and strong work ethic were ingrained in me from a very young age.”

-That work ethic, together with extensive education and varied work experience, have prepared Frazier to assist business owners and families with a variety of legal needs, to become their ‘lawyer for life.’
+That work ethic, together with extensive education and work experience, have prepared Frazier to assist families and business owners with a variety of legal needs, to become their “lawyer for life.”

-After earning her law degree from the University of South Carolina, Frazier practiced for five years in Myrtle Beach then spent four years with a business law firm in Greenville before opening Elliott Frazier Law Firm in March.
-Her practice covers business law and contract preparation, civil litigation, personal injury, real estate, family law, and wills.
+After earning her law degree from the University of South Carolina, Frazier practiced for three years in Myrtle Beach before spending four years with a business law firm in Greenville, South Carolina.
+She then opened the Elliott Frazier Law Firm, LLC, in March of 2012.
+Her practice covers family law, real estate, estate planning, guardian and conservator actions, business law and contract preparation, civil litigation and personal injury.

-Frazier received a Masters in Business from Clemson and serves as an adjunct professor in the paralegal program at Greenville Tech.
-Her business background has given her an appreciation of what’s important to business owners, she said, equipping her to help take stress out of legal matters for her business clients.
+Frazier received a Masters in Business from Clemson in 2011 and served as an adjunct professor in the paralegal program at Greenville Tech.

 Frazier said June 7 was a proud day for her family, when Governor Nikki Haley recognized Senator Elliott’s service to the state by presenting him with South Carolina’s highest civilian honor, The Order of the Palmetto.

 “Watching my dad through many years of service to the community is one of the reasons I wanted to go to law school.
-Now I’m grateful that I have the opportunity to serve clients in the Upstate community,” she said.
-“From the cradle to grave, whatever stage a person is in their life, I look forward to helping with their legal needs.”
+Now I’m grateful that I have the opportunity to serve clients in the Upstate community.
+Now I have a chance to give back.” she said.